freevryheid/f90.kak/README.md

 2 spaces are used for indentation and gnu-fortran keywords and function are included.

-these defaults and behaviours, of course, can easily be changed be editing the .kak file using kakoune's very flexible scripting. https://github.com/mawww/kakoune/tree/master/rc/filetype provides examples of syntax for other in-built languages.
+these defaults and behaviours, of course, can easily be changed be editing the .kak file using kakoune's very flexible scripting. https://github.com/mawww/kakoune/tree/master/rc/filetype provides examples of syntax for other built-in languages.

+i'll continue to update this file as i come across missing elements.
+PR's welcome.